peerplays-network/bos-auto/README.md

 `bos-auto` comes with a worker and an API to receive notifications of a feed data provider.
 The API receives those messages, validates them, and queues them for a worker to perform corresponding tasks.
-Since the queuing is performed via `redis <https://redis.io>`_, a redis backend must be present.
+Since the queuing is performed via redis, a redis backend must be present.
+It further stores these incidents via `bos-incidents` to later be able to show them in the manual intervention module `bos-mint`.

 ## Documentation